aaryagupta15/Machine-Learning/README.md

 ## Projects Included:
 1. **Customer Churn Prediction** - Logistic Regression model to predict which customers are likely to stop using a product or service.
-2. **Bike Rental Demand Forecasting** - Linear Regression model to predict bike rental demand based on historical usage and weather data.
-(Currently in progress)
+2. **Car Prediction** - Linear Regression model to predict car selling price based on different factors like Present Price, KMS Driven, Fuel Type, Seller Type, etc.

 ## Tools & Technologies:
 - Python